ZBZFirst/info/quiz1/MinuteVentilationExplained.md

 # What is Minute Ventilation?

 Read the following guide and watch the videos below.
 Upon completing the videos, the Quiz and Interactive Page will become unlocked.
-In order to generate a certificate, an access code must be purchased.</p>
+That Access Code Button is for future functionality while I finish this page with citations and the rest of that jazz.

 <a href="https://buy.stripe.com/8wM17H2yObCt8Mw008" class="quiz-link" title="Go Here to Obtain an Access Codez">Access Code Checkout Page</a>
 <a href="testquiz.html" class="quiz-link disabled" title="Test Minute Ventilation Quiz">Minute Ventilation Quiz</a>